Submission Text Full Submission Page

 Special Thanks

 I'd also like to thanks Hylian Freddy for always having an answer to the questions I was thinking up.
-During the making of this movie, I would occasionally sneakily ask vague questions in the Ocarina of Time 3D Discord server, only to realize that Freddy had already answered the question months prior.
+During the making of this movie, I would occasionally ask sneaky, vague questions in the Ocarina of Time 3D Discord server, only to realize that Freddy had already answered the question months prior.
 He also unknowingly helped me save a lot of time in this movie in various places.

 Suggested Screenshots